Code-Institute-Submissions/AzureCove/readme.md

 ### Media

-All media were made by me.
+The top background image was made by me.
+Images in home and categories page were purchased from www.vecteezy.com

 ### Acknowledgements